How to Improve Type 2 Diabetes Naturally (What’s Working for Us)

 We keep it simple and flavorful:

-Drinks: Cucumber-mint water, herbal teas, homemade kefir (with caution)
+Drinks: Cucumber-mint water, herbal teas, homemade kefir (with caution) L-reuteri yogurt

 Yes—from veggies, not refined carbs.
 Mostly from non-starchy vegetables, berries, or a sprinkle of seeds.
 We’re focused on blood sugar stability, not carb-counting perfection.

 Breaking habits.
 Saying no to emotional eating.
 Figuring out what’s really “healthy” and what just has a good label.
-But once we saw those glucose numbers drop?
-We were hooked on the progress.
+But once we saw those glucose numbers drop, we were hooked on the progress.
 One of the videos that really helped us understand insulin resistance was this one by Dr. Berg.

 Start small.
 Start today.
 Pick one meal to change.
 Add one walk a day.
 Consider tracking your blood sugar and energy levels.
 And if you need support, come visit again, I share everything we're learning.

 We’re not just fighting a condition.
 We’re rewriting how we live with food and managing stress.
 This isn’t a one-week fix.
-It’s a lifelong shift.
+It’s a lifelong shift, and we’re here for it.